Arborg, Manitoba (Icelandic)

 After French and English, the most common European backgrounds claimed by Canadians are Irish (13 per cent), German (10 per cent), and Italian (five per cent).
-Though all three groups are now quite assimilated into the larger English-Canadian mainstream, in the late 19th century they all faced something of a hard time when their forefathers first began to immigrate to Canada in large numbers.
-Poorly educated, lacking strong skills in English, and facing suspicion over their Catholic faith, many lived in urban ghettos or worked as sustenance farmers for generations before moving into comfortable middle class life in the 20th century.
+Many Canadians of these groups are the descendants of poor immigrants who came to Canada in the late 19th century and worked as low-income sustenance farmers or factory workers before moving into comfortable middle class life in the 20th century.

 Depending on what part of the country you visit, however, Canada’s racial diversity may not be particularly evident.
 According to Statistics Canada, 95 per cent of Canada’s visible minorities live exclusively in the country’s big cities, with six out of every 10 non-whites living in only two particular cities — Vancouver and Toronto.
 Rural Canada continues to remain largely white, though there is growing interest these days in ensuring immigrants settle more evenly across the country.

-After whites, Canada’s largest ethnic group is Asians, a term Canadians generally use to refer to people from the Pacific nations of China, Korea, Japan, Vietnam, and the Philippines.
+After whites, Canada’s largest ethnic group are Asians, a term Canadians generally use to refer to people from the Pacific nations of China, Hong Kong, Taiwan, South Korea, Japan, Vietnam, and the Philippines.
 Though bureaucrats and demographers sometimes use the term “Asian” to refer to people from the Indian Ocean region too, such as Indians, Pakistanis, Sri Lankans, and Bangladeshis, in day-to-day conversation most Canadians refer to these folks as Indo-Canadians, East Indians, or South Asians.

 Both categories of Asians have been present in Canada for over a century.
 Imported Chinese labourers — who were specifically recruited for their willingness to work for low pay in dangerous conditions — were crucial to securing the construction of the Canadian Pacific Railroad, while some East Indians were able to overcome bigotry and establish themselves as successful merchants in British Columbia.
 Today, however, the vast majority of Asians and South Asians in Canada are either new immigrants or their children, the fruits of Canada’s aggressive intake of immigrants since the 1960s.